 Look here for more details.

 (Unless specified, there are teams for both genders)

 Boys Baseball, Basketball, Cross Country, Girls Dance, Boys Football, Golf, Soccer, Girls Softball, Track, Girls Volleyball, Boys Wrestling

-I’m interested in attending Lakeside Lutheran—where do I begin?
+I’m interested in attending Lakeside—where do I begin?

-Graduates of Lakeside Lutheran can use whatever talents God has given them.
-You can go into the military, go directly to work or a trade school, or attend a college of your choosing, including Martin Luther College.
+Graduates of Lakeside Lutheran use the diverse talents God has given them.
+You can go into the military, go directly to work or a trade school, or attend a two-year or four-year college of your choice.
 Lakeside Lutheran alums have found success in pursuits outside of their vocations, too.

-Do I need to take a world language class at Lakeside Lutheran?
+Do I need to take a world language?

 If you are going on to college, most admissions require two years of a world language class (LLHS offers German, Latin and Spanish).
 However, a second language is not a requirement to graduate from Lakeside Lutheran.